xScoopy/weather-api/README.md

 How are you going to handle errors?
 A second callback could be used to handle errors.

-- `getWeather()` should take a second parameter and to handle errors.
+- `getWeather()` should take a second parameter that will be a callback to handle errors.
-- Execute this second callback in the catch block.
+- Execute this second callback in the catch block of your appi call.
-- Pass the error message to the error callback as a parameter.
+- Pass the error message to the error callback as an argument.

 The goal this time is to add a second callback that will handle errors.

 ### Challenge 4

 At this point you are getting an idea of how callbacks work.
 You're probably also getting an idea of where callbacks can be awkward.
-Promise is an object that was invented to replace callbacks.
+A `Promise` is an object that was invented to simplify and streamline asynchronous code.

-The goal of this challenge is to refactor the `getWeather()` function to return a Promise isnstead of using a callback.
+The goal of this challenge is to refactor the `getWeather()` function to return a Promise instead of using a callback.

+- Refactor your `getWeather(apikey)` function to return a Promise.

 ### Challenge 5